chemicalchild/house_md_python/README.md

 # house_md_python
 data analysis with python
-I started thsi project to practice some of the skills i have learnt on datacamp.
+I started this project to practice some of the skills i have learnt on datacamp.
-The two dataset wa gotten from kaggle first, the csv files were loaded and joined together the new aggregated file was checked for null values and the columns of interest were selected and the dataframe was described for a summary then distinct writers were selested to see how mnay times they wrote in the entire series and who the best writers were.
+The two dataset were gotten from kaggle first, the csv files were loaded and joined together the new aggregated file was checked for null values and the columns of interest were selected and the dataframe was described for a summary then distinct writers were selested to see how mnay times they wrote in the entire series and who the best writers were.